-1118(1) The Hearing Administrator shall, after receiving notice of a motion pursuant to Rule 1110(3)(e), draw from the Hearing Committee Roster to appoint a Hearing Committee and designate a Chairperson to hear and determine a Formal Complaint.
+1118(1) The Hearing Administrator shall, after receiving notice of a motion pursuant to Rule 1110(3)(e), draw from the Hearing Committee Roster to appoint a three person Hearing Committee and designate a Chairperson to hear and determine a Formal Complaint.

-- (2) Unless the Hearing Administrator concludes that there are extraordinary circumstances that make it impractical to appoint a Bencher as Chairperson of a Hearing Committee, the Chairperson of the Hearing Committee appointed in accordance with subrule (1) shall be a Bencher from the Hearing Committee Roster. - (3) If the Hearing Administrator concludes that there are extraordinary circumstances that make it impractical to appoint a Bencher as Chairperson of a Hearing Committee, a former Bencher or lawyer member of the Hearing Committee Roster may be appointed as the Chairperson of the Hearing Committee. - (4) Unless the Hearing Administrator concludes that there are extraordinary circumstances that make it impractical, one member of every Hearing Committee should be a Hearing Committee Roster member who is not a lawyer. - (5) If a member of a Hearing Committee appointed pursuant to this Rule is absent or unable to continue: - (a) the Hearing Administrator may appoint another person to fill the vacancy; or - (b) the Hearing Committee may continue in the absence of that member. - (6) A Hearing Committee appointed pursuant to this Rule is not a Committee within the meaning of section 7.1 of the Act and the duties of the Chairperson of a Hearing Committee to hear and determine a Formal Complaint shall not be delegated to any other person.
+- (2) Unless the Hearing Administrator concludes that there are extraordinary circumstances that make it impractical to appoint a lawyer member as Chairperson of a Hearing Committee, the Chairperson of the Hearing Committee appointed in accordance with subrule (1) shall be a lawyer member from the Hearing Committee Roster. - (3) Unless the Hearing Administrator concludes that there are extraordinary circumstances that make it impractical, one member of every Hearing Committee should be a Hearing Committee Roster member who is not a lawyer. - (4) If a member of a Hearing Committee appointed pursuant to this Rule is absent or unable to continue: - (a) the Hearing Administrator may appoint another person to fill the vacancy; or - (b) the Hearing Committee may continue with two people. - (5) A Hearing Committee appointed pursuant to this Rule is not a Committee within the meaning of section 7.1 of the Act and the duties of the Chairperson of a Hearing Committee to hear and determine a Formal Complaint shall not be delegated to any other person.

-[Rule 1118(1) - (7)(a) amended, June 25, 2021] [Rule 1118(1) - (4) amended; former (5) and (6) deleted, changing numbering sequence, April 28, 2023]
+[Rule 1118(1) - (7)(a) amended, June 25, 2021] [Rule 1118(1) - (4) amended; former (5) and (6) deleted, changing numbering sequence, April 28, 2023] [Rule 1118(1) and (2) amended; former (3) deleted, changing numbering sequence; (4)(b) amended, May 1, 2025]